XenitAB/xenitab.github.io/docs/blog/12factor.md

 ## Factor VIII: Concurrency

 > In the twelve-factor app, processes are a first class citizen.
+Processes in the twelve-factor app take strong cues from the unix process model for running service daemons. [...]
+This does not exclude individual processes from handling their own internal multiplexing.
+But an individual VM can only grow so large (vertical scale), so the [app] must also be able to span multiple processes running on multiple physical machines.

 This factor is now more or less written into law.
 Function-as-a-service platforms typically provide transparent horizontal scaling.
 In Kubernetes deployments you just give the number of pods you expect.